 If you know about video equipment, setups and staging please bare with me, there are others that don’t and I want to cover all basis.

 This post was created more so with the DSLR camera in mind, there will be a more detailed version for smartphone users posted in the near future.

 Staging: Find A Good Place To Shoot Your Video

 Pick an area you feel comfortable in.
 Avoid plain backgrounds, they are boring and any flaw your video has will stick out like a sore thumb.
-A few places I would suggest are your budget recording studio, the living room, kitchen or family area.
-Spaces with simple (not plain) backgrounds work well to.
+A few places I would suggest are your budget recording studio, the living room, kitchen, or family area.
+Spaces with simple (not plain) backgrounds work well too.

 Here’s a good example

 You can shoot wherever you like, those are just my suggestions.

 Make sure there is nothing in the background that shouldn’t be there.
 A good practice is viewing your stage through the lens of your camera.
 How it looks through the camera is how your audience will see it as well.